 Let us consider the ideal case of mutual refinement between the ground truth segmentation and the segmented image.
 G is said to be a mutual refinement of S if the intersection of every region R_i of G with every region S_j of S is either empty or equal to any of them.
-From the definition, it is easy to see that if G is a mutual refinement of S, then S is a mutual refinement of G. Figure 1 shows a trivial example of mutual refinement between two images.
-Under this assumption, it can be shown that each term in the summation in (7) will contribute to the final covering with either over-segmentation or under-segmentation.
+From the definition, it is easy to see that if G is a mutual refinement of S, then S is a mutual refinement of S, then S is a mutual refinement between two images.
+Under this assumption, it can be shown that each term in the summation in S0 will contribute to the final covering with either over-segmentation or under-segmentation.